 - Provides foreign companies with a solid platform to reposition themselves in the market, identify contacts, identify potential future partners, monitor developments, etc.

-- From a tax point of view, the branch should have no tax liability if only a cost centre.
+- From a tax point of view, the branch should have no tax liability if it is only a cost center.
 Otherwise, the unit will be taxed on a profit and loss basis by the officials, with profit being taxed at the rate of 25%.
 I recommend that this be discussed in more detail with your tax advisors.